chaitu4418/handson-springboot/readme.md

 1. [V] Integrate Spring data rest into the project.
 1. [V] Spring webmvc with Thymeleaf (template engine - html)
 1. [V] A simple example to expose a custom Data JPA method using Data Rest
-1. Use yaml application config file instead of properties one.
+1. [V] Use yaml application config file instead of properties one.
+1. [V] Use two profiles:
+    1. production:  mysql datasource
+    2. dev:         h2 datasource
-1. [>] Custom JSON serialization to include both name and id
+1. Custom JSON serialization to include both name and id
 1. Include api in the built url of the REST services

         Instead of: